Soumilgit/Gesture-Sign-Language-Detection-using-Python/README.md

 # Gesture Sign Language Detection using Python
-Future Scope: Integrate this inside a website for the purpose of usability by the deaf/people in need!
+Future Scope: To integrate this in a website for the purpose of usability by the deaf/people in need!

 ## Tech Stack